Rapidtest.com

 60 minutes.

-PRINCIPLE OF THE TEST The Diagnostic Automation, Inc. Chloramphenicol quantitative test is based on the principle of the
+The Diagnostic Automation, Inc. Chloramphenicol quantitative test is based on the principle of the

 enzyme-linked immunosorbent assay.
 An antibody binding protein is coated on the surface of a micro-